Quadriceps tendon rupture

 - corticosteroid use

-Most ruptures are thought to occur at around the osseotendinous junction at the superior pole of the patella 4.
+Most ruptures are thought to occur at or around the osseotendinous junction at the superior pole of the patella 4.

 - 1. Barasch E, Lombardi LJ, Arena L et-al. MRI visualization of bilateral quadriceps tendon rupture in a patient with secondary hyperparathyroidism: implications for diagnosis and therapy.
 Comput Med Imaging Graph.
 13 (5): 407-10. - Pubmed citation